 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 112

-- Baccalaureate IB: A minimum grade of 5 in higher level science subject (Biology preferred)
+- Baccalaureate IB: A minimum grade 5 in a higher Level Science subject.

 We recognise the individual nature of each application and our typical offer should be viewed as a guide.
 UWE Bristol welcomes interest from applicants who may not have the standard entry requirements.
 We will consider evidence of your relevant personal, professional or educational experience where it demonstrates an ability and potential to succeed on the course.
 Please include details of any relevant experience in your application.

 If you don't meet the entry requirements, you may be eligible for MSci Wildlife Ecology and Conservation Science (with Foundation Year).

 For country specific entry requirements please find your country on the Country Information pages.
 If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.

 If you are applying to study at UWE Bristol and require additional support to meet our English language requirements, you may be able to attend one of our pre-sessional English courses.
 Read more about our Pre-Sessional English Programme.